jadob/jadob/README.md

 ### Allow to work in multiple dispatch cycles

-- [ ] Drop session out of container
+- [x] Drop session out of container
-- [ ] Any service that rely on session from container, should be changed and receive them from BeforeControllerEvent
+- [x] Any service that rely on session from container, should be changed and receive them from BeforeControllerEvent **Update:** All services that rely on session in container now have an session passed as an argument in method that requires session.

 ### URL